 The GOOD news is that interest in adopting a 'second hand' pit bull is on the rise and shelters are becoming a preferred place for adopters to find a desirable family dog.

 The BAD news: Despite the wonderful progress that's been made, there's really no such thing as a "no-kill" shelter where people can deliver homeless pit bulls.
 Private (limited intake) shelters will likely turn your dog away.
 Public shelters are obligated to accept lost pets from their community, but owned pets may be turned away.
 They do their best, but as a whole, shelters tend to be overcrowded and dogs may be euthanized when the stress of confinement wears them down.

 Who Gets Adopted?
-Shelter dogs that are well socialized to both people and other dogs have better prospects.
+Dogs who are well socialized to both people and other dogs face better odds.
 If your dog is reasonably well trained, friendly to strangers and generally easy going, he will likely stand a better chance than dogs who are fearful, have zero manners and/or who have dog intolerance and/or arousal issues.
 This is especially true if your shelter does not have a behavior/training program in place to work on those issues.

 Right: Captain Spanky was a favorite at Berkeley Animal Care Services, in part, because his former home socialized him so well.

-Reputable rescue groups continue to be one of the most reliable ways to find good homes for dogs, but most will not accept owned pets and prefer to use their foster homes for shelter dogs who are at risk.
+Reputable rescue groups can be a good bet, but most will not accept owned pets and prefer to use their foster homes for shelter dogs who are at risk.